Pops Fernandez

-Maria Cielito "Pops" Lukban Fernandez (/tl/; born December 12, 1966) is a Filipino singer, entertainer, entrepreneur, TV host and actress.
+Maria Cielito "Pops" Lukban Fernandez (/tl/; born December 12, 1966) is a Filipino singer, television host, actress, and businesswoman.

-She was dubbed as the Philippines Concert Queen, performing internationally and locally before transitioning from music to acting and hosting TV shows such as Penthouse Live! and ASAP.
-Her former husband is Martin Nievera, with whom she has a son, Robin Nievera, a musician.
+She has performed internationally and locally and has transitioned from singing to acting and hosting TV shows such as Penthouse Live! and ASAP.
+Her former husband is Martin Nievera, with whom she had two sons, Robin Nievera, a musician, and Ram Nievera, a cartoonist.

 Career

 2009–present

 In 2009, Fernandez performed in the US leg of her The Divas 4 Divas Tour together with Regine Velasquez, Kuh Ledesma and Zsa Zsa Padilla.
 She released a new album under MCA Universal entitled Hope, which is a collection of cover versions including a new version of her 1983 song "Little Star".

 In 2019, she is one of the 50 panelists around the world to participate in a new American reality talent show The World's Best by CBS.
 While she is the first Filipino to be featured as a judge in an American reality talent show, she was not the first judge from the Philippines.
 Bryan Boy, who is a Filipino, was a judge for ANTM USA.

 In 2020, Fernandez became the guest judge in The Clash Season 3 while Misalucha did not return for health reasons.